Seneca-ICTOER/software-testing/docs/F-QA/test-plan-4.md

 The test strategy is a short, separate document which is often written before the test plan.
 The purpose of the test strategy, is to define the major test objectives and to make sure that the test aligns with the organizational needs and goals.
 The test strategy is to make sure that the big picture of what the test is all about and why the test is being conducted is not lost.
 The test strategy document will typically include:

-- It is scription of what makes this project unique such as the way it is used or for technology involved,
+- It is a description of what makes this project unique such as the way it is used or for technology involved,

 - A description of the SuccessFactors that are being tested, for example, reliability correctness usability, etc,